dotnet/runtime/docs/workflow/building/coreclr/osx-instructions.md

 pkg-config
 ----------
-pkg-config is also required to build and run.
+pkg-config is also required to build.
 It can be obtained via [Homebrew](https://brew.sh/).

 ```sh
 brew install pkg-config